david-sauvage/effective-java-summary/README.md

 | Local Variable   		  | i, denom, houseNum          				  |
 | Type Parameter 		  | T, E, K, V, X, R, U, V, T1, T2  			  |

+## Exceptions

+__Item 69 : Exceptions are for exceptional conditions__

+Exceptions should never be used for ordinary control flow.
+They are designed for exceptional conditions and should be used accordingly.